kapouer/window-page/README.md

 [![Build Status](https://travis-ci.org/kapouer/window-page.svg?branch=master)](https://travis-ci.org/kapouer/window-page)

+Tested on:

-Native: recent versions of
+- latest versions of Chrome, Firefox, Safari
-- chrome
-- firefox
-- safari
-- edge
+- iPhone >= 5

-With polyfills (URL and promise, up to the client to add them):
-- IE 10 and 11
+- IE >= 10 (with URL and Promise polyfills)
+- Edge >= 13
+- android browser (on Samsung Galaxy S5)

-- maybe IE9 but tests rely on HTML in XMLHttpRequest feature
+It might work on IE9, but tests rely on a feature not available there (getting a DOM document from XHR request).
-- old versions of other browsers

 ### BrowserStack